 The limit switches break the path of travel of the electricity once it is touched by the drive nut.
 Now because of the unidirectional diode on each limit switch, electricity is only allowed to flow through in one direction.
 For example, the direction of electricity required to extend the actuator will be stopped by the extend limit switch and its diode.

 However, the diode will allow the opposite direction of electricity which will be required to retract the actuator.
-Once the drive screw has retracted and is no longer touching the extend limit switch, then electricity goes through the limit switch again allowing movement in both directions.
+Once the drive screw has retracted and is no longer touching the extend limit switch, then the electricity goes through the limit switch again allowing movement in both directions.